 Reasons to Elope

 Most couples who elope say that they want to save money.
-The cost of running away for an intimate wedding and honeymoon typically costs tens of thousands of dollars less than a traditional wedding.
+The cost of running away for an intimate wedding and honeymoon is typically tens of thousands of dollars less than a traditional wedding.
 They also say that they don't want the hassle of months of wedding planning.
 They may also be avoiding family arguments, especially if one partner's parents disapprove of their choice of spouse, or if a divorced set of parents can't stand to be in the same room together.
 There's something old-fashioned and romantic about the idea of running off to City Hall.
 And of course, the stereotypical Las Vegas bride is looking for spontaneity and a fun thrill.

 Reasons Not to Elope